By Karin Mizgala, Co-Founder and CEO Money Coaches Canada

 - Set up a plan to save monthly towards your taxes.
-Either a set amount or a % of your revenues could work, as long as you do it!
-The CRA may require you to pay your taxes on a quarterly basis going forward, so it is vital that you have that money set aside, so you can avoid late payment interest charges.
+Either a set amount or a % of your revenues will work – as long as you follow through.
+The CRA may require you to pay your taxes on a quarterly basis going forward, so it is vital that you have that money set aside so you can avoid late payment interest charges.

 - Be clear on your personal cash flow needs – figure out how much you need each month for business expenses, but also be conscious of how much you can afford to pay yourself from your business income.

-- Pay yourself a regular pay from your business account to your personal account.
-This will help even out the ups-and-downs of being self-employed.
+- Pay yourself a regular amount from your business account to your personal account.
+This will help even out the financial ups-and-downs of being self-employed.

-- Set-up a system to stay on top of your receipts, bookkeeping, tax payments, payments to yourself… etc.
+- Set-up a system to stay on top of your receipts, bookkeeping, tax payments, and payments to yourself.

 Avoiding the financial side of your business, at best, creates an energy drain, or at worst can place your self-employment dream in jeopardy.